-Analysis | Trump’s rhetoric does inspire more hate crimes
+Analysis | Counties that hosted a 2016 Trump rally saw a 226 percent increase in hate crimes

 Does Trump’s political rhetoric have a measurable link to reported hate crime and extremist activity?

 We examined this question, given that so many politicians and pundits accuse Trump of emboldening white nationalists.
-White nationalist leaders seem to agree, as leaders from Richard Spencer to David Duke have publicly supported Trump’s candidacy and presidency, even if they still criticize him for not going far enough.
+White nationalist leaders seem to agree, as leaders including Richard Spencer and David Duke have publicly supported Trump’s candidacy and presidency, even if they still criticize him for not going far enough.
 The New Zealand shooter even referred to Trump as a “renewed symbol of white identity.”

 So, do attitudes like these have real world consequences?
 Recent research on far-right groups suggests that they do, especially when these attitudes are embraced and encourage by peers.
 Specifically, the quantity of neo-Nazi and racist skinhead groups active in a state leads to increased reports of hate crimes within that state.